-Before April 22, 2015 Learn about the ordinance and how it affects your business .
-Read this toolkit, attend public information sessions, provide feedback on regulations the City is developing to implement the ordinance, and visit nola.gov/smokefree for frequent updates.
-Plan how the ordinance will be implemented in your business .
+- Learn about the ordinance and how it affects your business.
+Read this toolkit and visit nola.gov/smokefree for updates. - □ Plan how the ordinance effects your business.
 Understand what the ordinance requires and ensure those provisions are implemented.
 The ordinance allows business owners to prohibit smoking in additional areas not regulated by the ordinance, such as outdoor seating areas of restaurants and bars.
-Decide if smoking will be prohibited in these areas in your business.
-Discuss the ordinance with your employees.
+Decide if smoking will be prohibited in these areas in your business. - Discuss the ordinance with your employees.
 Explain how the ordinance affects your business using routine methods, such as staff meetings, payroll stuffers, break room posters, or emails.
 If you have employees who smoke, explain where and when they may smoke during work hours.
-If you have employees who are open to quitting, provide them with the list of the resources to quit smoking found on page 6 of this toolkit or let them know that there are resources available at nola.gov/smokefree.
-Train your employees to implement the ordinance .
-Train staff on the new requirements and the protocol for handling customers who are not following the ordinance.
+If you have employees who are open to quitting, provide them with the list of the resources to quit smoking found on page 7 of this toolkit or let them know that there are resources available at nola.gov/smokefree. - □ Train your employees to implement the ordinance.
+Train staff on the requirements and the protocol for handling customers who are not following the ordinance.
 Help them prepare what to say to customers who smoke.
-Please see page 9 of this toolkit for a document to assist you in training your employees.
-Print required signs and educational materials .
-Please see page 8 of this toolkit for information on required signage.
-Please visit nola.gov/smokefree to view and print additional educational materials as they become available.
-On April 22, 2015 Post the required no smoking or vaping signs.
-Hang signs in plain view at entrances to your business and at the entrance of all restrooms.
-Remove all ashtrays and other smoking receptacles .
-All receptacles used to extinguish or dispose of a tobacco product should be removed from areas where smoking is prohibited.
-Direct individuals smoking or vaping in a prohibited area to follow the ordinance.
+Please see page 2 of this document for tips. - □ Print required signs and educational materials.
+Please see page 9 of this toolkit for information on required signage.
+Please visit nola.gov/smokefree to view and print additional educational materials as they become available. - □ Post the required no smoking or vaping signs.
+Hang signs in plain view at entrances to your business and at the entrance of all restrooms. - Direct individuals smoking or vaping in a prohibited area to follow the ordinance.
 Ask individuals who are smoking or vaping in violation of the ordinance to stop or step outside.
-If the individual continues to smoke or vape in violation of the ordinance, refuse service and ask the individual to leave.
-After April 22, 2015 Continue to comply with the ordinance.
-Ensure that required signs are posted, ashtrays are removed, and smoking and vaping is prohibited in your business.
-Keep information and resources on hand.
+If the individual continues to smoke or vape in violation of the ordinance, refuse service and ask the individual to leave. - □ Keep information and resources on hand.
 Keep this toolkit and other resources available for easy reference.
-Visit nola.gov/smokefree for updates on the ordinance.
-Provide continual support for employees.
+Visit nola.gov/smokefree for updates on the ordinance. - □ Provide continual support for employees.
 Train new employees on the ordinance.
 Remind employees about the availability of resources to quit smoking.

 The Health Department is available to assist you in this process and answer any questions.
 Phone: 311 or (877) 286-6431 Email: smokefree@nola.gov